-As many countries in the West experienced very low or even negative rates of economic growth since the recent financial crisis, China’s GDP has grown at an average 10% rate since 1990 and Beijing overtook Germany as the world’s largest exporter.
+As many countries in the West experienced very low or even negative rates of economic growth since the recent financial crisis.
+China’s GDP has grown at an average 10% rate since 1990, Beijing overtook Germany as the world’s largest exporter.
 In the wake of the Middle Kingdom’s continuing economic successes, some have started talking about “the Beijing consensus” replacing the economic and political ideas of the previously dominant “Washington consensus” as the new recipe for managing a country’s political and economic system.

-The People’s Republic of China (PRC) is also becoming increasingly assertive on the world stage, both in the arena of diplomacy at various summits and multilateral forums as well as with regard to its military development program.
+The People’s Republic of China (PRC) is also becoming increasingly assertive on the world stage, both in the arena of diplomacy at various summits and multilateral forums, especially with regard to its military development program.
 China’s first aircraft carrier entered service with the People’s Liberation Army Navy in 2012 and some analysts claim that Beijing is building what is shaping up to be the world’s biggest submarine fleet.
-If we add Beijing’s recent achievements in anti-missile technology to the mix, we end up with the picture of a new powerful player that is ready to change the present-day global geopolitical balance.
+If we add Beijing’s recent achievements in anti-missile technology to the mix, we end up with a picture of a new powerful player that is ready to change the present-day global geopolitical balance.

-On the other hand the image of a new superpower willing and able to take on the United States and other established world players is being undermined by various factors, China’s domestic problems in the first place.
+On the other hand the image of a new superpower willing and able to take on the United States and other established world players is being undermined by various factors.
 Chinese farmers engage in tens of thousands of protests every year while people in the cities swing between admiration for the West’s lifestyle and aggressive nationalism.
-More than anything else, the PRC is a volatile mix of no-holds-barred urban capitalism and a rural countryside with hundreds of millions of poor villagers.
+However, more than anything else, the PRC is a volatile mix of no-holds-barred urban capitalism and a rural countryside with hundreds of millions of poor villagers.
 Overseeing this mix is an authoritarian political regime plagued by corruption whose legitimacy predominantly rests on maintaining solid annual GDP growth while keeping the unemployment low – a combination that is unlikely to be tenable in the long-term.